-You should contact the Housing Office or your Account Manager.
+You should contact your Account Manager.
 The next step is to work with your Account Manager to agree a reasonable plan to clear off the arrears.
 It is imperative that you stick to an agreed arrangement, and your arrears will reduce over time.